johnysputnik/jenkins-sbcl-slave/README.md

-# jenkins-sbcl
+# jenkins-sbcl-slave
-A Jenkins docker build with sbcl and quicklisp
+A Jenkins slave docker build with sbcl and quicklisp

 ~~~~
 docker build -t jc/jenkins-sbcl-slave .